Judie Tzuke: 1982–1995

-Promotion for the album had begun in March when a three-track promo had been issued widely to independent record stores, and Tzuke made two live performances at London's Shaw Theatre in April.
-These performances were the first time neither Muggleton, Paxman or Bob Noble were part of her live band.
-"Outlaws" was released as a single by Columbia in June 1991, but neither the album nor single made an impact upon the charts despite Radio 1 DJ Richard Skinner making "Outlaws" his record of the week on his Saturday afternoon show.
-Her tenure with Columbia ended after only one album.

 Tzuke signed with another small independent label for the release of her ninth album, Wonderland, which was released in September 1992 by Essential Records (a subsidiary of the now-defunct Castle Communications).
-Two singles from the album, "Wonderland" and "Fly", were performed on the BBC1 lunchtime programme Pebble Mill at One in November 1992, after Tzuke had performed a concert tour of smaller venues in October and November.
-Neither the album nor singles charted, despite featuring the talents of Brian May from Queen and Nigel Kennedy on violin.
-She stated in a later interview (used in the inner booklet of the 2002 reissue of the album) that Wonderland was the album she felt most proud of as a songwriter.
+Two singles from the album, "Wonderland" and "Fly", were performed on the BBC1 lunchtime programme Pebble Mill at One in November 1992.
+The album, which featured musician Brian May and violinist Nigel Kennedy, did not chart.

 August 1995 saw the release of two albums.
-The BBC issued its recording of Tzuke's "Radio 1 in Concert" performance from 1981, and Polygram issued a compilation album entitled Stay with Me till Dawn which drew on Tzuke's first three albums released on Rocket Records with tracks from the Turning Stones album on Polydor Records.
-The album included four single remixes which had not previously been available on CD.
+The BBC issued its recording of Tzuke's "Radio 1 in Concert" performance from 1981, and Polygram issued a compilation album titled Stay with Me till Dawn, which drew on Tzuke's first three albums released on Rocket Records with tracks from the Turning Stones album on Polydor Records.